jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 b.
 X
 6. True or False – X was originally not opensourced by MIT in 1984
 a.
 False
-7. What is the official name in the Ubuntu Unity desktop environment for the launcher icon?
-(The Icon in the upper left hand corner that looks like circle with 3 dots?.
-a.
-Dash Icon
+7. For Ubuntu 18.04 what is the default desktop environment being used?
+GNOME or GNOME3
 8. What is the name of the successor GUI compositor to X being created by the X.org foundation?
 c.
 Wayland Project
 9. What is the name of Ubuntu’s own GUI compositor replacement for X?
 (Just the name.
 a.
 Mir
-10. There are 5 types of Linux window managers: Compositing, Minimalistic, Tiling, and Other.
+10. What are the 3 types of Linux window managers?
-What is the name of the missing category?
-a.
-Stacking
+Compositing, Stacking, and Tiling
 11. There are 4 major Linux desktop environments in use today: which grouping is correct?
 d.
 KDE, GNOME, Xfce, LXDE
 12. What is the name of the windowing toolkit that KDE uses?
 (Two letters.